The Question We're Asked Regularly

 - ERP retained as the system of record

 This separation of roles reduces the likelihood of digital growth introducing operational strain.
+If you run SAP Business One specifically, see how this plays out in SAP Business One ecommerce integration.

 ERP Remains the System of Record